 GDP: What is your favorite ‘extinct’ attraction?

-DS: America Sings at Disneyland; it was not only a fun attraction, but a cool place to sit and relax during a hot day visiting the park.america--AGDP: As we finish up this interview and you belonging the company for 40 years, what has been your most memorable part of the 40 year career that you have had in the Walt Disney Company so far?
+DS: America Sings at Disneyland; it was not only a fun attraction, but a cool place to sit and relax during a hot day visiting the park.GDP: As we finish up this interview and you belonging the company for 40 years, what has been your most memorable part of the 40 year career that you have had in the Walt Disney Company so far?

 DS: Getting to know and work with so many Disney Legends, people who were responsible in getting the company where it is today.